 Speaking of light bulbs, the flickering may be a result of the type of bulb that you are using.
 Should this be the case, your flickering light syndrome is harmless and easy to solve.

 For instance, fluorescent light bulbs tend to flicker when the room is cold (typical on a Calgary winter day), or while the lights are powering up.
 If you find this annoying, consider replacing your fluorescents with a different type of bulb.

-Another example is LED or fluorescent light bulbs being used with non-compatible dimmers.
+Another example is fluorescent or LED light bulbs being used with non-compatible dimmers.
 These bulbs have a tendency to flicker if you use them with conventional dimmer switches, which are designed for incandescent or halogen bulbs.
 It’s important you’re using the right type of dimmers.
 To solve this problem dimmable LED bulbs and compatible LED dimmers must be installed.

 Do your lights sometimes start flickering when you turn on an appliance, such as your dishwasher or microwave?
 If so, then you might have an overloaded circuit, due to the larger amounts of electrical current which these appliances draw as they startup.